USS Wompatuck: Spanish–American War

 Assigned to the North Atlantic Squadron, Wompatuck departed New York City on 16 April 1898 and proceeded via Norfolk, Virginia; Port Royal, South Carolina; and Key West, Florida, to the Caribbean.
-During her journey, the Spanish–American War began on 25 April 1898, when the United States Congress declared was on Spain retroactive to 21 April.
+During her journey, the Spanish–American War began on 25 April 1898, when the United States Congress declared war on Spain retroactive to 21 April.
 She arrived off Havana, Cuba, on 30 April 1898, bearing dispatches and mail for the ships of the North Atlantic Squadron blockading Cuba.

 Operations off southeast Cuba

 On 12 May 1898, Captain Charles P. Goodrich, the commanding officer of the auxiliary cruiser USS St. Louis, embarked in Wompatuck with United States Marine Corps Lieutenant A. W. Catlin, eight U.S. Marines, and 11 volunteer U.S. Navy sailors.
-Wompatuck then headed for the mouth of the harbor at Santiago de Cuba on Cuba′s southeast coast to attempt to cut the undersea telegraph cable linking Cuba with Jamaica.
+Wompatuck then headed for the mouth of the harbor at Santiago de Cuba on Cuba's southeast coast to attempt to cut the undersea telegraph cable linking Cuba with Jamaica.
 Unluckily for the Americans, a Spanish patrol craft sighted them; and Goodrich ordered a hasty retirement, "not knowing what might be the resources of the defense in guns and search lights."

 At daybreak on 18 May 1898, St. Louis and Wompatuck slowly closed the Santiago de Cuba harbor entrance in a second attempt to locate and destroy the cable.
 The St. Louis′s grapnel soon snagged on the telegraph cable; but, almost simultaneously, Spanish coastal artillery batteries opened fire on the two American warships.
 Although neither Wompatuck nor St. Louis was well-suited for a slugging match with coast defense batteries, both stayed on station until they had cut communications between Jamaica and Cuba.
 In his subsequent action report, Captain Goodrich lauded Lieutenant Jungen's "praise-worthy display of coolness and pluck in battle."

-On 19 May 1898, St. Louis and Wompatuck attempted to cut Spanish cable connections at Guantánamo Bay on Cuba′s southeast coast′.
+On 19 May 1898, St. Louis and Wompatuck attempted to cut Spanish cable connections at Guantánamo Bay on Cuba's southeast coast′.
 Wompatuck proceeded into the harbor and dragged her hook along the bottom while St. Louis lay-to outside, her main battery at the ready.
 Spanish shore batteries soon opened fire and eventually drove the American ships out to sea.

 After a brief period of repairs at Key West, Wompatuck returned to the blockade.
-She later took part in the landings of United States Army troops at Daiquirí on Cuba′s southeast coast to relieve pressure on U.S. Marines entrenched at Guantánamo Bay.
+She later took part in the landings of United States Army troops at Daiquirí on Cuba's southeast coast to relieve pressure on U.S. Marines entrenched at Guantánamo Bay.

 During the Daiquirí operation, Wompatuck screened U.S. Army transports on the voyage to the landing zone on 22 June 1898 and later towed 18 launches, whaleboats, and cutters towards the shore to help land the troops from the transports.
 After she had pointed the first landing parties toward the beaches, she shelled Spanish defense positions to prevent the Spanish defenders from launching a counterattack against the American force ashore.